ViniciusGularte/MinifiedCssGulp/README.md

 # MinifiedCssGulp
-Utilizando gulp para minificar meus arquivos css :tropical_drink:
+Using gulp to minify my css files :tropical_drink:

-## Como utilizar
+## How to use

-Com o gerenciador de pacotes npm instalado digite:
+With the npm package manager installed enter:

 > npm install gulp

-Logo depois dentro do projeto base instale a dependecia do gulp para minificar arquivos css
+Shortly afterward within the base project installs the gulp dependency to minify CSS files

 > npm install gulp-clean-css --save-dev

-### Pronto, agora quando quiser deixar o gulp rodando em background utilize o comando
+### Okay, now when you want to leave the gulp running in the background use the command
 > gulp

-Arquivos css ficam dentro da pasta styles, os minificados irão para a pasta dist, para personalizar altere no arquivo Gulpfile.js
+CSS files are inside the styles folder, the mins will go to the dist folder, to customize change in the Gulpfile.js file